wiseman-timelord/WhaGoWan/README.md

 Status: Working.

 ## Description
 WhaGoWan is a Windows utility that combines a batch script and a PowerShell script to fetch and display the last 25 events from the "Application" and "System" logs.
 Designed to give you a quick overview of recent system activities, it sorts the events by time and displays the top 50 sorted events in the console.
+This is a great application for people whom may be somewhat healthily paranoid in this day and age, about things such as un-authorised accessing to their computer.

 ## Features